aws-samples/playground-persistent-cluster/README.md

 # Advance and experimental quickstart for Amazon SageMaker HyperPod

+This repo demonstrates a git-centric workflow to deploy Amazon SageMaker HyperPod clusters, with quality-of-life improvements and sample customizations

 Before proceeding, please read the [prerequisites](doc/PREREQUISITES.md).

 ## 1. Changes to the reference LCC scripts